 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy involves the filer surrendering non-exempt assets and using them to satisfy as much of their debt as possible.
-A bankruptcy trustee will be appointed in your case to complete this process and distribute assets or proceeds to creditors.
+Chapter 7 bankruptcy involves the surrendering of non-exempt assets the proceeds of which are used to satisfy as much of debt as possible.
+A bankruptcy trustee will be appointed in the case to complete the process and distribute assets or proceeds to creditors.
 Bear in mind that exempt assets will not be subject to liquidation in Chapter 7 but that depends on specific federal or state law.
+In most consumer bankruptcy cases, some form of property exemption should be implicated so its important that you have a qualified bankruptcy attorney make sure you protect as much of your property as possible.
 Chapter 7 bankruptcy has eligibility requirements, income limitations and other specifics.
-To learn more about filing Chapter 7 bankruptcy in Ohio, click here.
+Click here to learn more about Chapter 7 bankruptcy.

 Chapter 13 Bankruptcy

 Chapter 13 bankruptcies involve a repayment plan that aims to repay debts fully or partially over the course of the filer’s future earnings.
 Usually, these plans are installment plans that span several years.
 The goals is to come up with a plan that allows debts to be repaid if the terms are altered to meet the filers income level and budgeting.